NikitaKarmakarP/Hand-Gestures/README.md

-# 🚀 Hand Gesture Recognition Using MediaPipe
+# ✋ Hand Gesture Recognition with OpenCV & Mediapipe

+## 📌 Overview

-Welcome to **Hand Gesture Recognition** — a real-time project that detects your hand movements (0️⃣ to 5️⃣, ✌️ OK sign, 👍 Thumbs up, ✋ High-five, ✨ Best of Luck) using your laptop or PC camera!
+Welcome to Hand Gesture Recognition, a real-time computer vision project that detects hand gestures using OpenCV and Mediapipe!
+Wave your hand in front of the camera, and it can recognize common gestures like OK, Thumbs Up, and finger counts from 1 to 5 — all in real-time. 🚀

 ---

-## ✨ Features
+## 🎯 Project Highlights

-- Real-time hand tracking using **MediaPipe**.
+- ✅ Real-time hand tracking using **MediaPipe**
+- ✅ Real-time Gesture Detection
-- Finger counting (0 to 5).
+- ✅ Finger Counting (0-5 Fingers)
-- Detect "OK" sign.
-- Detect "Thumbs Up" gesture.
-- "Best of Luck" hand sign recognition.
-- Smooth FPS (~25-30) on normal laptops.
-- No external deep learning model training needed.
+- ✅ Custom Gestures: OK, Thumbs Up (Best of Luck)
+- ✅ Live Webcam Feed with Annotations
+- ✅ Lightweight & Fast (Optimized for Speed)
+- ✅ Extendable for Custom Gestures

 ---